 There were only six at the time (“The National Anthem,” “15 Million Merits,” “The Entire History of You,” “Be Right Back,” “White Bear,” and “The Waldo Moment”) so it was easy to gather them all up in your brain and spit them out in the order you preferred.

-Now Netflix has stepped in and more than doubled the size of Black Mirror‘s oeuvre in just over two years.
-The episode number has become a bit more unwieldy so it’s finally time to put some pen to paper on this bad boy.
+Now Netflix has stepped in to start mass producing Black Mirror‘s as fast as creator Charlie Brooker can produce them.
+The episode number (now at 28 with season 6) has become a bit more unwieldy so it’s finally time to put some pen to paper on this bad boy.

 What follows is our official list of every Black Mirror episode from worst to best.
 You will disagree with it because how could you not?
 Just be sure to let us know how foolish we are in the comments.